All About Dogs

 Yep, this tiny 1,000-year-old breed used to stand guard in front of palaces and Himalayan monasteries.
 Impressive, right?

-Therefore, this breed can be fiercely protective of their home and family.
-Early socialization and training is key to keeping their aggressive side in check.
+Just like larger guard dogs (like rottweilers or pit bulls) can be fiercely protective of their home and family, so can the Lhasa Apso.
+Early socialization and training are key to keeping their aggressive side in check.

 Also, since they’re smart and willful dogs that bore easily (as the AKC says, “they’ll please you if you please them”), you’ll need to make training fun.